peyao/youtube-live-chat-flow/README.md

 > Chrome Extension for Flow Chat Messages on YouTube Live.

 > [!IMPORTANT]
-> This is a fork of the original extension by fiahfy, which is no longer maintained.
+> This is a fork of the original extension by fiahfy.

 ## Fork changes from fiahfy's original extension